U.S. Tax Rules for American Students Studying Abroad: Filing, Credits, and FBAR

 Important

-Your student visa status doesn’t disqualify you from either test.
+Your student visa status does not disqualify you from either test.
 The IRS focuses on your actual presence and intentions, not your visa category.

 How Much Can Students Save with Expat Tax Benefits?

-The savings depend on your income level and the foreign country’s tax rates.
+The savings depend on your income level and the tax rates in the foreign country.

-Scenario: Alex studies in Thailand, earning $15,000 annually from part-time work.
+Scenario: Alex studies in Thailand, earning $15,000 annually from part-time work and a paid internship.

 • Thai tax owed: $0 (below threshold)